 - I didn’t know that we were actually going to Lucban.
 One of my friends announced, “We’re here in Lucban.”
 I asked, “Why?
 What’s in Lucban?”
 Hahaha.
 All along I was thinking Pahiyas is celebrated in Lucena.
 Shoot me.

-And yeah, cute boys.
+And yeah, cute guys.
 Had you been with Andre at the Pahiyas Festival, you’d hear a lot of:

 “Alam na.
 Bading yun.”